riscv-steel/riscv-steel/docs/source/libsteel/gpio.md

 }
 ```

-Macros can be defined to avoid having to type the controller addresses every time, an also to make it easier to distinguish between multiple GPIO controllers:
+Macros can be defined to avoid having to type the controller address every time, an also to make it easier to distinguish between multiple GPIO controllers:

 ```c
 #include "libsteel.h"